umd-lib/archelon/docs/RailsAssetPipeline.md

 This document attempts to provide background and useful information to developers about the Rails asset pipeline in use by Archelon.

+## TL;DR

+### JavaScript

+JavaScript assets should be placed in the "app/javascript" directory.

+The "esbuild" tool is used to convert JavaScript assets into browser-usable files.
+JavaScript files are found by the tool using the "app/javascript/application.js" file as an "entry point".
+All JavaScript to be included in the build must be "reachable" via this file, either by direct import, or transitively by being imported by a file that is imported.

+This means that when adding a JavaScript file, it may be necessary to add an "import" for it in the "app/javascript/application.js" file, if it is not otherwise reachable.

+If uncertain whether "esbuild" is reaching a file, check the compiled JavaScript in the "app/assets/builds" directory.

+### CSS

+CSS handling is largely the same as in previous versions, with the "app/assets/stylesheets/application.scss" file acting as the entry point for CSS processing.

 ## Background

 The Rails-recommended default for the asset pipeline has changed significantly